-These alternatives have their specific challenges, but one of the common challenges among different alternatives is that on-site gas clean-up is costly while most associated equipment requires gas to be cleaned up.
-However, there are some companies that operate portable equipment designed to clean up the gas on-site before selling the product to third party customers.
+Alternatives to flaring have their specific challenges, but one of the major challenges among different alternatives is that on-site gas clean-up of biogas, e.g., LFG and digester gas, is costly as most associated equipment requires the gas to be cleaned up.
+The level of contamination in LFG and digester gas at different facilities is site-specific and may change over time.
+As a result, not all energy recovery options may be possible or cost-effective at every facility.
+There are companies that operate portable equipment designed to clean up the gas on-site before selling the product to third party customers and can support the beneficial use of flared gas in short-term.
+However, longterm beneficial use projects would likely be more cost-effective with the installation of permanent gas clean-up technologies to be permitted and operated on-site.